RESEARCH ASSISTANT OPPORTUNITIES!

 If you are interested in an undergraduate research assistant position, please email me.
 An application is not required, but your CV is preferred.

-Dr. Yao-Jan Wu is a Professor of Transportation Engineering in the Department of Civil and Architectural Engineering and Mechanics at the University of Arizona (UArizona).
-He is the Founder and Executive Director of both the Center for Applied Transportation Sciences (CATS) and the Arizona Transportation Institute (AZTI).
-In these roles, Dr. Wu actively collaborates with local and state transportation agencies to address and resolve real-world transportation challenges.
-As the Executive Director of AZTI, he also fosters a strong partnership with the Arizona Department of Transportation (ADOT), Arizona State University (ASU), and Northern Arizona University (NAU) to advance transportation research needs, innovation, and workforce development across Arizona.
-Dr. Wu is a licensed Professional Engineer (PE) in both Arizona and Missouri and has served as Principal Investigator (PI) or Co-PI on more than 60 research projects at the national and international levels.
-He has authored or co-authored over 190 refereed publications, including more than 90 journal articles, and has presented his work at over 100 national and international conferences and invited events.
+Dr. Yao-Jan Wu is a professor of transportation engineering in the Civil and Architectural Engineering and Mechanics Department at the University of Arizona (UArizona).
+He is the founder and executive director of both the Center for Applied Transportation Sciences (CATS) and the Arizona Transportation Institute (AZTI).
+In these roles, he collaborates with local transportation agencies to address and resolve real-world transportation issues.
+As the AZTI Executive Director, Dr. Wu also fosters a strong partnership with the Arizona Department of Transportation (ADOT), Arizona State University (ASU), and Northern Arizona University (NAU) to address state’s transportation research needs and workforce development.
+He holds Professional Engineering (PE) licenses in both Arizona and Missouri and has served as the Principal Investigator (PI) or co-PI on more than 60 national and international research projects.
+Over the course of his career, he has led and contributed to research initiatives totaling over $20 million in contracted funding.

 RESEARCH INTERESTS